 By Sarah K. Miller, NSWC Crane Corporate Communications

-CRANE, Ind. – Naval Surface Warfare Center, Crane Division (NSWC Crane) Electromagnetic Warfare (EW) experts participated in the Association of Old Crows (AOC) EW Capability Gaps and Enabling Technologies 2022 Conference, which took place in [email protected] Technology Park on May 10-11.
+Naval Surface Warfare Center, Crane Division (NSWC Crane) co-hosted the annual Association of Old Crows (AOC) Electromagnetic Warfare Capability Gaps and Enabling Technologies Conference May 16-18.

-Government and military leaders across the Department of Defense discussed the essential role of EW and EMSO in Joint All-Domain Command and Control (JADC2), Joint Long-Range Fires, Information Advantage, and how innovative technologies such as Artificial Intelligence and Machine Learning are needed to advance collaborative and agile solutions to persistent gaps in our joint warfighting capabilities.
+The conference included technical panels and speakers that addressed EW requirements, emerging technologies necessary to support joint warfighting, and achieving an enduring advantage in EW and EMSO capabilities.
+Government and military leaders across the Department of Defense (DOD) presented the critical role of EW and EMSO in Joint All-Domain Command and Control (JADC2), Joint Long-Range Fires, Information Advantage and how innovative technologies such as Artificial Intelligence and Machine Learning are needed to advance collaborative and agile solutions for joint warfighting capabilities.

 About NSWC Crane

 NSWC Crane is a naval laboratory and a field activity of Naval Sea Systems Command (NAVSEA) with mission areas in Expeditionary Warfare, Strategic Missions and Electronic Warfare.
 The warfare center is responsible for multi-domain, multi- spectral, full life cycle support of technologies and systems enhancing capability to today’s Warfighter.